AdamSchrey/boswars-touch/INSTALL.md

 * absolute paths (typically starting with "/")
 * paths relative to the current working directory (typically starting with "./" or "../")
 * path relative to the location of the executable (starting with "~~/" which will be replaced by the executable path)

+A man page for Bos Wars can be generated from the executable with "help2man".
+The make.py tool automates building a "release" build and after that generation of a man page with:

+    ./make.py manpage